cloudmesh/client/docs/source/old.rst

           Usage:
               limits [CLOUD...] [--format=FORMAT]

-          Current usage data with limits on a selected project/tenant
+          Current list data with limits on a selected project/tenant

           Arguments:

-            CLOUD          Cloud name to see the usage
+            CLOUD          Cloud name to see the list

           Options: